axfelix/axfelix.github.io/index.md

 - I do my best to [reconcile](https://corona.whosyourdad.de/) myself to America in difficult times (warning: potentially upsetting imagery, desktop-only).

 - I [built a tower tumbling through your HVAC](https://www.youtube.com/watch?v=B4eSU1dNJA0).

+- In more obscure modding days I replaced the entire (ogg encoded!) buttrock soundtrack of the PC release of Devil May Cry 3 with Sunset Rubdown tracks re-cut to loop properly, which is dumbly and roughly right about my [aesthetic](https://1drv.ms/u/s!AptLliZZZbXXi5dlhPsixgb2vANfDA?e=iJeC1a).

 I [tweet](https://twitter.com/axfelix) too much, and am comforted that I can be so full of shit in my less-professional life in part because I am a member of the SFU Faculty Association.
 I would love to agitate for you to have a collective bargaining union of your own if you don't already.